 Who’s Your Fave Fictional Male Rodel Model & Why?

-Wanna play?
-I’m eager to hear from boys to men, as well as the females in their lives who may have a different pick altogether as we grapple with heroes, archetypes anti-hero role models and the ever-shifting concepts of masculinity, boyhood studies and what it means to be a man today.
+I’m eager to carry the conversation forward and hear from boys to men, as well as the females in their lives who may have a different pick altogether as we grapple with heroes, archetypes anti-hero role models and the ever-shifting concepts of masculinity, boyhood studies and what it means to be a man today.
+I can’t wait to hear our reader’s picks on which fictional characters are most admirable, and why…

-I can’t wait to hear our reader’s picks on which fictional characters are most admirable, and why…C’mon, give it a go at the dinner table, you’re bound to uncork some dynamic conversations, especially if you scan some of these random ‘huh?’ picks from this list of Top 100 Fictional Male Role models…
+Give it a go, you’re bound to uncork some dynamic conversations, especially if you scan some of these random ‘huh? say whaaaaaaa?’ picks from this list of Top 100 Fictional Male Role models…Angela over on Ypulse started us off with a popular pick,

-Angela over on Ypulse started us off with a popular pick, “Atticus Finch in To Kill a Mockingbird.
-He is the personification of justice and how to pursue it in non-violent ways.”
 Becca added, “Forest Gump: overcoming adversity while remaining ever kind, compassionate, friendly and understanding are good traits for anyone!”
 I even tossed one in…

 mcguyver1I wrote,